Sloth selfies: how we discovered the true impact

 Filming sloths used for selfies

-To help compare sloth behaviour, two dedicated researchers posed as tourists and travelled to Colombia and Brazil to film sloths being used in tourist selfies.
+To help compare sloth behaviour, two dedicated researchers posed as tourists and travelled to Colombia and Brazil to film sloth selfies being taken by tourists.

 They gathered hours of footage.
 Back in London, we reviewed the footage to observe the sloths’ behaviour when being handled.
 Using statistical analyses, we compared the behaviour of the sloths when being handled to when housed in a semi-natural environment at the rescue and rehabilitation centre.